sundbry/caddy-ingress-controller/README.md

 # jwt

 A JSON Web Token (JWT) is a secure authentication token that stores data.
+Read more about jwt [here](https://jwt.io/).

 *WARNING* When jwt is enabled, the private key must be deployed with the ingress controller via. setting the environment variable `JWT_SECRET` (HMAC) or `JWT_PUBLIC_KEY` (RSA).

-Read more about the jwt plugin [here](https://github.com/BTBurke/caddy-jwt)
+Read more about the jwt plugin [here](https://github.com/BTBurke/caddy-jwt).

 ### ingress.kubernetes.io/jwt